Robert-Beane/theoryProject/README.md

 ## Overview

 ### Design Matrix
 Our design matrix consists of three categories of Lego minifigures: Star Wars, Marvel, and other.
 From there, 37 subcategories are distributed among them, numbered starting at 0001 and generally consisting of less than thirty 512 by 512 images a piece (after duplication).
 These subcategories identify characters that Lego has made minifigures for (e.g., Yoda, Captain America, Harry Potter, etc.).
+To identify them more broadly, each category is labeled with a number from 1-37 in the metadata csv file.

-They are preprocessed before training through normalization and downsizing by a scale of two.
-It is possible to run the neural network without any preprocessing, but this significantly increases the training and validation times.
+The images are preprocessed before training through normalization and downsizing by a scale of two (i.e., 512 x 512 down to 256 x 256).
+It is possible to run the neural network without any preprocessing, but this significantly increases the training and validation times, as well as the quality of results.

+### Goals and Hypothesis

+Our primary goal with this project was to be able to accurately process the training and validation data above a threshold of 20%.
+Our hypothesis was that we would eventually be able to balance out these accuracies through tweaks to our neural network design (different filter counts, activation functions, kernel sizes, etc.).

+### Project Methods

-### Process Description
+### Training Process

+## Design Process

-### Results
+## Results

-### Challenges
+## Challenges

+## Opportunities for Improvement